Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Tinea infection can develop on different parts of the body and has different names as per the part affected.
 These are given below:

-1. Tinea Cruris: Ringworm infection on skin in groin area.
+1..
+Tinea Cruris: Ringworm infection on skin in the groin area.

 2. Tinea Pedis/Athlete’s Foot: It affects feet, especially the area between toes